ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 ### Block construction

-In proof of stake blockchain nodes which have locked up some stake in blockchain can only produce block and make an assertion.
+In proof of stake blockchain nodes that have locked up some stake in blockchain can only produce block and make an assertion.
 More stake node has more probability of it to produce the block and more weight to its assertions.
-In most implementations to make sure node acts honestly, it is required to put some portion of node's stake as collateral which can be slashed in case of a misbehavior.
+In most implementations to make sure node acts honestly, it is required to put some portion of the node's stake as collateral which can be slashed if misbehavior proof is found.
 Validating a block require nodes with combined majority stake to assert that said block is valid.

 ### Block finality

 Proof of stake blockchain offers either absolute finality or probabilistic finality.
 Probabilistic finality works same as Proof-of-Work blockchain.

-In case of absolute finality support, multiple strategies exists:
+In case of absolute finality support, most common strategies employed by different implementations are as follows:

 1. Before finalizing previous block, next block cannot be constructed.
-In this case forks are not allowed, as it is not possible for any siblings of block to exists.
+In this case forks are not allowed, as it is not possible for any siblings of a block to exists.

 2. A distributed algorithm finalizing blocks depending upon certain parameters like block age, combined stake of nodes asserted validity of that block, number of blocks built upon that block etc.

-3. A distributed algorithm finalizing blocks depending upon finality assertions casted by nodes.
+3. A distributed algorithm finalizing a block depending upon finality assertions made by nodes for that block or its descendants.

 ### Fork selection